lmy1108/advent-of-code/2024/day4/problem.md

 .X.X.XMASX
 ```

-Take a look at the little Elf's word search.
+TakE a look at the little Elf's word search.
 How many times does XMAS appear?